Page Contents

 La Marmotte accommodation: where should people stay?

-The Sports Tours team has run trips to the Marmotte since 1996 and we always book our favourite hotels at the summit of Alpe d’Huez.
+Many tour operators suggest it’s best to stay at the summit of Alpe d’Huez.
 Staying here is great because you can just crawl back to your room at the end of the ride, there’s no long transfer!
 The event expo and registration are also in Alpe d’Huez village and there’s a great atmosphere over the weekend, with lots of people and events taking place.

-You have to cycle down to the start of the Marmotte, but we have a bag drop there so you won’t have to carry all your cold weather gear with you all day!
+This does mean you have to cycle down to the start of the Marmotte, but tour operators will typically offer a bag drop there so you won’t have to carry all your cold weather gear with you all day!

-We have worked with our hotels for many years; they fully understand the needs of our cyclists and provide services you need.
+The hotels in this area know what to expect; they fully understand the needs of cyclists and provide services you need.
 There’s the early 5am breakfast on the day of the event, you can leave your bike in your room or in their secure bike storage and they can also arrange massages for you.

 If you’re not booking a Marmotte tour, you should consider your Marmotte accommodation very early on as places to get fully booked on the Alpe d’Huez summit.
 If you can’t find anywhere there, consider places off the mountain, either in Bourg d’Oisans or in the other direction, on or near the other way off the summit, the Col de la Sarenne